Essure Reversal and Essure Removal

 How to determine if health insurance will pay for Essure reversal or removal?

-The best way to determine if your health insurance company will pay for your surgery is to call your health insurance company and ask.
+The best way to determine if your health insurance company will pay for your surgery is to call your health insurance company and obtain preverification.

-They will ask for the ICD-10 diagnosis code, CPT surgical procedure code, and Place of treatment code before they can determine if the procedure is covered.
-Below are the ICD-10, CPT codes, and Place of treatment codes for Essure removal and Essure reversal procedures.
+Your health insurance representative will ask for the ICD-10 diagnosis code and CPT surgical procedure codes before they can determine if the procedure is covered.
+Below are the ICD-10 and CPT codes commonly used for Essure removal and Essure reversal procedures at A Personal Choice.

 Essure coil removal only